Skip to main content

 The butterfly symbol helps first responders and law enforcement understand a person's needs during an interaction.

-The symbol is voluntary
+Adding the symbol is voluntary

 You can add or remove the butterfly symbol at any time through your myMVA account or at an MVA branch kiosk.
 If this is the only change you are making, the updated license or ID card is free.
 However, if you are renewing, updating other information, or making additional changes, standard fees will apply.
 There is never an extra charge to include the butterfly as part of those transactions.